 - Optimize

-In this article, we discuss the “Setup” phase of this process.
-The focus of this section is to help you understand the best way to get started if you don’t have a website yet, or if you already have an existing site that may or may not have been built using WordPress.
+In this article, we discuss the “Setup” phase of the blueprint.
+We will help you understand the best way to get started if you don’t have a website yet, or if you already have an existing site that may or may not have been built using WordPress.

-If you don’t have a web presence yet, it’s quite simple … get WordPress!
+If you haven’t got a web presence yet, then it’s really quite simple … build a WordPress website!

-WordPress is the most powerful, flexible, cost-effective and easy-to-use content management system available.
-We provide loads of articles, tutorials, and tips about the benefits and advantages of using WordPress to grow your business online.
+WordPress is the most powerful, flexible, cost-effective and easy-to-use content management system on the planet.
+We provide loads of articles, tips, and tutorials on this site about the benefits and advantages of using WordPress to grow your business online.

-For example, to learn just how popular WordPress has become, see this article: Statistics About WordPress
+For example, to learn just how popular WordPress is around the world, see this article: WordPress Statistics

-After choosing to build your website with WordPress, the next step is to choose which type of WordPress platform you will use to build your web presence on.
+After making the choice to build your site with WordPress, the next step is to decide which type of WordPress platform you will run your web presence on.

-This step is important as there are 2 types of WordPress platforms available …
+This step is very important because there are 2 types of WordPress platforms available …

-WordPress.org lets you download the full-featured WordPress application for free and host a WordPress site or blog under your own domain name.
-This is the “self-hosted” WordPress option.
+The “self-hosted” option allows you to download the full-featured WordPress CMS application for free from WordPress.org and host a WordPress site or blog using your own domain name.

-With the “hosted option”, WordPress will host your blog for free at WordPress.com.
-There are, however, some limitations on what you can and can’t do with your blog when it is hosted for free at WordPress.com.
+In the “hosted option”, WordPress will host your site for free at WordPress.com.
+There are, however, some limitations to what you can and can’t do with your site when WordPress.com hosts it at no cost.

-If you plan to build a professional web presence and you want to set up the traffic system described here, then you should choose the “self-hosted” WordPress version.
-The benefits of choosing the “self-hosted” option (WordPress.org) far outweigh those of hosting a free blog at WordPress.com.
-You have full control over your web presence and avoid the limitations of the hosted option.
-Keep in mind that you can overcome the limitations of the free hosting options by upgrading to a paid option, but then why not start off by hosting a WordPress site on your own domain and avoid the hassles of upgrading later?
+If you plan to build a professional business presence online and you want to set up the traffic system described here, then you should choose the “self-hosted” WordPress version.
+The benefits of choosing the “self-hosted” option (WordPress.org) far outweigh those of hosting a free site at WordPress.com.
+You get to have full control over your web presence and avoid the limitations of the hosted option.
+Keep in mind that the free hosting limitations can be overcome by upgrading to a paid option, but then why not just start off by hosting a WordPress site on your domain and avoid the hassles of upgrading later?

 If You Have An Existing Web Site

-If you already have an existing site, check to see if it has been built using WordPress.
+If you already have an existing web site, first, check if it has been built using WordPress.

-If your website runs on WordPress, move to the next step, and make sure that your site’s internal settings have been properly configured.
+If your existing website is powered by WordPress, move to the next step, and make sure that your site’s internal settings have been properly configured.
 We cover this step in more detail in another tutorial.

-Take a look at the simple diagram below.
-It will help you choose how to set up WordPress on your domain …
+Take a look at the flowchart below.
+It will help you decide where to set up WordPress on your domain …

 (Use the above flowchart to choose how to set up WordPress on your domain)